eprowe/Group-Policy-Templates/AcrobatDC/Readme.md

 ## Document Message Bar ##
 * bSuppressMessageBar
 ## Editing Scanned PDFs ##
-* DisableScannedDocumentEditing
+* DisableScannedDocumentEditing : Please note this is a preference and not a policy.
 ## Enhanced Security ##
 * bEnhancedSecurityInBrowser
 * bEnhancedSecurityStandalone
 ##  Flash ##
 * bEnableFlash
 ## Form Preferences ##
-* bAutoFill - Version 8.0-9.0
+* bAutoFill : Not included.
+Only applicable to versions 8.0-9.0.
 * bIgnoreDataSchema
 ## Home Screen and Startup ##
 * bToggleFTE
-* bToggleShareFeedback
 * bToggleToDoList
 * bToggleToDoTiles
 ## In Product Messaging ##